ewa-edun/WordWise/README.md

 ### Features
 1. Landing Page
+    The first Page that calmly introduces people to wordwise and explains what wordwise is used for to the users.

 2. Word Bank
     A personalized space to add new words, their meanings, and types (noun, verb, etc.).